simonmichael/hledger/MANUAL.md

 ## Installing

-hledger works on all major platforms *(except microsoft windows, as of version 0.13; to be fixed)*.
+hledger works on linux, mac and windows.
 You can download and run current release binaries from the [download page](DOWNLOAD.html).

 Or, you can build the current release from source using cabal-install.